FACT0RN/FACT0RN/README.md

 ### Method 1: config file

 The advantage of this method is that you don't have to enter it anywhere.
-You can run your node and use the cli tools wihtout passing in the rpcuser and rpcpassword flags all the time.
+You can run your node and use the cli tools without passing in the rpcuser and rpcpassword flags all the time.

 Create the file ``~/.factorn/factorn.conf`` if it does not exist.
 Add the following to it: